BLOG

 Conclusion

-Understanding the difference between asylum seekers and refugees is crucial, particularly within the context of Australia’s immigration system.
-Asylum seekers are individuals seeking international protection, while refugees are those who have been officially recognised and granted asylum.
+Understanding the difference between people seeking asylum and refugees is crucial, particularly within the context of Australia’s immigration system.
+People seeking asylum are individuals seeking international protection, while refugees are those who have been officially recognised and granted asylum.
 The visa protections and rights afforded to each category differ significantly.

 Further reading